 - Not kept longer than is necessary

 We are committed to keeping your personal details up to date and encourage you to inform us about any changes needed to ensure your details are accurate.
 To help us ensure confidentiality of your personal information, we may ask you security questions to confirm your identity when you call us.

 We hold a variety of data types, which have different requirements for how long we need to keep it.
 We have a data retention schedule that describes the type of data we hold and their retention timescales.
 We follow legal requirements and best practice in this area.
 We will securely destroy / delete personal data when we no longer need it or no longer have a legitimate interest in keeping it.

 The right of access

-SARs need to be made in writing to this office.
-We ask that your written request be accompanied by proof of your address and identity.
-If you require specific information, it is helpful if this is clear in your request, for example, information from a particular time period or about a specific correspondence.
+SARs can be requested either verbally or in writing.
+If your request is verbal, we will need to ask you some verification questions to confirm your identity.
+Requests in writing to this office need to be accompanied with proof of your address and identity.
+If you require specific information, it is helpful if this is clear in your request, for example, information from a particular time period or about specific correspondence.